God, Haiti and Hard Questions

 In the face of the Haiti earthquake, bad theology is easily put forth.

 And this is not merely an academic question.
 I have many friends doing good work in Haiti.
-My second eldest son [and the woman later to become his wife] was two miles from the epicenter of the quake, working with an orphanage, and he is now serving a hurting people.
+My second eldest son, along with his future wife, were two miles from the epicenter of the quake, working with an orphanage, and he is now serving a hurting people.
 Two of my other children have volunteered there.
 A longtime friend and medical doctor is now confirmed as safe – he has been devoting his services to Haiti for years.
 Another friend of mine has been serving meals to over 2,000 children every weekday in Haiti, going back two decades.

 There are two extremes of bad theology:

 - On the on hand: Haiti is cursed by its Voodoo history, the earthquake is the result of such a curse, and God lets it happen to teach people a lesson.

 - On the other: God doesn’t give a damn about human suffering in general, or God hides, or God does not exist.

 One measure of bad theology is that is does not satisfy the soul, and it cannot sustain the rigor of tough questions.
 This brings us to the question of the nature of good and evil.

 In Genesis 1-2, we find the only written record of a good order of creation.
 The Bible starts with the assumption of trust – between God and humankind, between man and woman, on outward.
 We are made in the image of God, to enjoy his goodness, share it with one another, and be good stewards of the good creation.